 The 26-member Wisconsin Space Grant Consortium was founded in 1991 as part of NASA’s National Space Grant College and Fellowship Program.
 Created in 1988 by an act of Congress, the NASA program works to address the national need for a highly skilled, technology-savvy workforce.
 The WSCG fosters the recruitment and support of students in science, mathematics and technology by funding research, student scholarships and outreach projects in a wide variety of fields related to aerospace.

 Lawrence University, "Lawrence University Students Look to “FLY” High in Quest to Build State’s Best Model Rocket" (2004).
 Press Releases.
-Paper 344.
+344.